 Therefore, I will begin this evaluation process by collecting effect data with regards to this this twin ambition - i.e. that of creating change both "without" (in DAF at large, and perhaps wider afield) and "within" (in the hearts and minds of D&D circle participants).
 I believe both dimensions have been central to the reflective conversations taking place in the D&D circle since its creation, and thus point to two areas of value-creation to monitor, with regards to the following questions:

-"Are we bringing about generative change for others (particularly BIPOC)?"
+- "Are we bringing about generative change for others (particularly BIPOC)?" - "Are we ourselves changing in generative ways?"